stelabiju/mlops-pipeline/README.md

 └── drift_report.html
 ```

-The current repository contains Kubernetes manifests under `k8s/`, the monitoring and retraining scripts under `src/`, and the generated Evidently report at the project root.
+The repository contains the FastAPI application, MLflow tracking data, monitoring and retraining scripts, tests, Docker configuration, CI/CD workflows, and Kubernetes manifests.

+---

-## 1. Model Training
+# 1. Model Training

 The initial model is trained using the Iris dataset and a **Random Forest Classifier**.

 The training script:

-- Loads the Iris dataset using Scikit-learn
+* Loads the Iris dataset using Scikit-learn
-- Splits the data into training and testing sets
+* Splits the data into training and testing sets
-- Trains a Random Forest model
+* Trains a Random Forest model
-- Calculates accuracy
+* Calculates accuracy
-- Logs parameters and metrics to MLflow
+* Logs parameters and metrics to MLflow
-- Registers the trained model as `IrisRandomForest`
+* Registers the trained model with MLflow

-The current training configuration uses:
+### Training configuration

 ```text
 n_estimators = 50